zleyyij/zleyyij.github.io/docs/_posts/2022-10-25-writing-a-shell-in-rust.md

+layout: post
+title: "Writing a usable shell in Rust"
+date: 2022-10-22

 I set out on project Ash for a a variety of small reasons:
 - I wanted to better learn how a shell interacts with an operating system, how it calls different commands
 - I wanted to get better at writing scaleable code